 Crown Crafts will bear the costs of printing and mailing this proxy statement, as well as all other costs incurred on behalf of the Company's board of directors in connection with its solicitation of proxies from the holders of Crown Crafts Series A common stock.
-The Company has retained Georgeson Inc. to assist the Company and its board of directors in the solicitation of proxies and in the distribution of proxies and accompanying materials to brokerage houses and institutions for a fee of \$15,000, plus expenses.
-This fee may be increased to as much as \$50,000, plus additional service fees and expenses, should Wynnefield proceed with its plan to solicit proxies.
+The Company has retained Georgeson Inc. to assist the Company and its board of directors in the solicitation of proxies and in the distribution of proxies and accompanying materials to brokerage houses and institutions for a fee of up to \$50,000, plus service fees and expenses.
 The Company has agreed to indemnify Georgeson against certain liabilities arising out of or in connection with Georgeson's engagement.

 In addition, directors, officers and employees of Crown Crafts and its subsidiaries may solicit proxies by mail, personal interview, telephone, e-mail or facsimile transmission without additional compensation.
-Arrangements also will be made with brokerage houses, voting trustees, banks, associations and other custodians, nominees and fiduciaries, who are record holders of the Company's Series A common stock not beneficially owned by them, for forwarding these proxy materials to, and obtaining proxies from, the beneficial owners of such stock entitled to vote at the annual meeting.
+The Company may also solicit proxies through press releases and postings on its website at www.crowncrafts.com.
+Arrangements will be made with brokerage houses, voting trustees, banks, associations and other custodians, nominees and fiduciaries, who are record holders of the Company's Series A common stock not beneficially owned by them, for forwarding these proxy materials to, and obtaining proxies from, the beneficial owners of such stock entitled to vote at the annual meeting.
 Crown Crafts will reimburse these persons for their reasonable expenses incurred in doing so.

-Should Wynnefield proceed with its plan to solicit proxies, the Company's expenses related to the solicitation of proxies from stockholders, in excess of those normally spent for an annual meeting, are expected to aggregate approximately \$400,000, of which an immaterial amount has been spent to date.
+As a result of Wynnefield's solicitation of proxies in support of an opposition slate of director nominees, the Company's expenses related to the solicitation of proxies from stockholders, in excess of those normally spent for an annual meeting, are expected to aggregate approximately \$400,000, of which an immaterial amount has been spent to date.